(Disclosure: Some of the links below may be affiliate links)

 - From 150K CHF: 0.47% fees per year

 It is interesting to note that the degressive fees will take all your Selma assets into account, including your Selma 3a if you also have one.
-This can be a good way to lower your fees.
+A large account is a good way to lower your fees.

 On top of that, you will pay the TER of the ETFs in which Selma invests.
 This last fee will depend on your portfolio.
 On average, they estimate the product cost to be 0.22%.

 It gives you a total fee of 0.9% per year for a small portfolio.
 But if you have an extensive portfolio, you will only pay 0.69% per year.
-If you are serious about your goals, Selma could be very affordable for you!
+If you are serious about your goals, Selma could be affordable!
 It may seem like 150K CHF is a lot of money, but you could get there in a few years if you invest every month.

 Here is the full breakdown of the fees:

 For a DIY investor, these are substantial fees.
-For instance, to manage my portfolio, I pay about 0.2% per year.
+For instance, I pay about 0.2% per year to manage my portfolio.
 But I have optimized them the most by using the best broker, U.S. ETFs, and carefully researching the ETFs I am investing in.
 And I have to buy and sell my ETFs directly each month.

 On the other hand, you will have nothing to do to manage your account.
 Simplicity is where the advantage of Robo-Advisor lies.
 I would understand why some people would be ready to pay the price for this service.
 And it is also probably less stressful.